S-Elephant/Diablo3-Cheat-Sheet/README.md

 - Use [Ramaladni's Gift](https://diablo.fandom.com/wiki/Ramaladni%27s_Gift) on your best weapons instead of (re)rolling a socket.
 This basically adds a free mod to your weapon.
 - PC only: click and hold the right mouse button to quickly rearrange abilities on your skill bar near the bottom of the screen.
 - After entering a new area/portal you will be immune to everything for 30 seconds.
 You can refresh this when by quickly leaving and re-entering.
-- Sockets in helms and weapons (after leveling) are somewhat mandatory.
+- Sockets in helms and weapons (after levelling) are somewhat mandatory.
+- You cannot change your starting act in adventure mode.

 # External links